-In 2020, Grant PUD also continued its regional approach to monitoring lamprey by coordinating among other utilities, participating in forums, and the sharing of HDX PIT data with other researchers.
+In 2021, Grant PUD also continued its regional approach to monitoring lamprey by coordinating among other utilities and participating in forums.

-In 2021, Grant PUD plans to complete PLMP-required activities and study planning/implementation efforts including:
+In 2022, Grant PUD plans to complete PLMP-required activities and study planning/implementation efforts including:

-- 1. PRFF on-site inspection of Priest Rapids and Wanapum fish facilities during the 2020-2021 winter fish ladder maintenance outage and in-season fish ladder inspections. - 2.
-Entrance and exit HDX-PIT antennas at the Wanapum right-bank fishladder have been refurbished and will be tested prior to the 2021 migration season for continued monitoring of tagged adult Pacific lamprey. - 3.
+- 1. PRFF on-site inspection of Priest Rapids and Wanapum fish facilities during the 2021-2022 winter fish ladder maintenance outage and in-season fish ladder inspections. - 2.
+Entrance and exit HDX-PIT antennas at the Wanapum right-bank fish ladder have been refurbished and will be tested prior to the 2021 migration season for continued monitoring of tagged adult Pacific lamprey. - 3.
 Pre-season testing and calibration of HDX-PIT arrays, and maintenance of all arrays during the migration season.
 Continue to operate HDX-PIT arrays to assess passage metrics (passage efficiency, etc.) and coordinate detection of tagged fish with regional monitoring efforts to evaluate Pacific lamprey passage; both downstream and upstream of the Priest Rapids Project. - 4.
 Tracking lamprey enumeration statistics for the Priest Rapids Project and lower Columbia River dams. - 5.
 Continue to execute the terms of the Adult Pacific Lamprey No Net Impact SOA.
 (Le et al. (2019). - 6.
-Continued participation in the CBTLWG and USFWS Conservation and Recovery Initiative.
+Continue ongoing discussions regarding remaining juvenile requirements in the PLMP as requested by PRFF members (i.e., request that a topic be added to a 2022 PRFF meeting). - 7.
+Continued participation in the LTWG and USFWS Pacific Lamprey Conservation Initiative.